capitec/omni-components/README.md

 </td><td>

-Control to get / set a value within a list of options.
+Control to get or set a value within a list of options.

 </td></tr><tr><td>